 I’ve never heard of Tobago before, what’s it like?

 Tobago is part of Trinidad and Tobago, an island nation just off the northern coast of Venezuela.
-Tobago is a hidden gem within the Caribbean, with tourists attracted to its unspoilt beaches and lush, protected rainforests.
-Tobago is also highly regarded as an eco-tourism destination with a focus on social improvement projects, so if you’re looking to get in touch with nature, give it a go!
+Tobago is a hidden gem within the Caribbean.
+Tourists attracted to its unspoilt beaches and lush, protected rainforests.
+Tobago is also highly regarded as an eco-tourism destination with a focus on social improvement projects, if you’re looking to get in touch with nature, give it a go!

 Is Jamaica safe?

 Yes!
 There is, of course, crime in Jamaica, however it is normally concentrated in certain urban areas.
 V2 operates on the northern coast of Jamaica in small communities where locals know the value of tourists to their economy and, as such, tourists are not targeted.
 There is the risk of some petty theft but generally, violent crime is not a concern in these areas.
-We work with the local police and the local communities leaders; during your orientation we provide you with a detailed breakdown on how to stay safe, using this relationship with the local police and information from big tourist organisations, along with the U.S. tourist board.
-We provide all of our volunteers with mobile phones so that they can be connected easily.
-In return, we ask that our volunteers exercise a basic level of precaution that they would anywhere in the world; V2 cannot be held liable for any incidents.
-We ask that all our volunteers purchase travel insurance through an approved provider.
+We work with the local police and the local community leaders; during your orientation we provide you with a detailed breakdown on how to stay safe, using this relationship with the local police and information from big tourist organisations, along with the U.S. tourist board.
+We ask that our volunteers exercise a basic level of precaution as they would anywhere else in the world; V2 cannot be held liable for any incidents.
+We ask that all our volunteers purchase comprehensive travel insurance.